FormerlyZeroCool/AscalLang/README.md

 Ascal tries to be as succinct as possible while expressing the mathematical functions, and aims to use a mathematical/C style syntax, it does this to make the UX as easy as possible for people in STEM to get used to.<br>
 <br>
 <h3>A quick help guide to using the language, further documentation to come</h3>
-Note: functions have been tested to provide at least 160 levels of nesting.<br>
+Note: functions have been tested to provide at least 160 levels of nesting, and when using when [condition] then recursive call else [base case to return] end almost unlimited recursion.<br>
 The not function returns 1 if a 0 is supplied, and zero with all other values, the true functions returns 1 if any value other than 0 is supplied
 <br>
 <h5>Your input testing the value supplied in this case 0</h5>